 Amy Bach has been the Executive Director and President of Measures for Justice since 2011.
 She founded the organization as a follow-up to her acclaimed book, Ordinary Injustice: How America Holds Court, which won the 2010 Robert F. Kennedy Book Award.
 In June 2011, Echoing Green, a premier seed investor for social entrepreneurs, selected Amy as a Fellow out of 3,000 candidates worldwide to support the launch of Measures for Justice.
 Following that, she was named a Draper Richards Kaplan Social Entrepreneur.
 For her work on Ordinary Injustice, Amy received a Soros Media Fellowship, a special J. Anthony Lukas citation, and a Radcliffe Fellowship at Harvard University.
 Amy was a Knight Foundation Journalism Fellow at Yale Law School and is a graduate of Stanford Law School.
 In 2012, she taught Criminal Law during the spring semester at the University of Buffalo Law School as a Visiting Professor.
 She lives in Rochester, NY where the organization is based.

 Robert Hutchison joined MFJ in 2016 while completing his Ph.D. in Criminology at the Pennsylvania State University.
-As MFJ’s Director of Research Management, he is co-managing the Research Team, overseeing the processing and management of MFJ’s data sets, conducting analyses, and publishing academic works to establish MFJ as a scientific resource.
+As MFJ’s Director of Research Management, he is co-managing the Research Team, overseeing the processing and management of MFJ’s data sets, internal data auditing, and publishing academic works to establish MFJ as a scientific resource.

 Robert’s dissertation, "Shared History, Shared Decisions: Using Social Networks to Examine Court Communities," takes a fresh look at the court communities' perspective developed by Eisenstein, et al., by applying a social networks approach.
 Robert is looking at the impact of experience and relationships among prosecutors, judges, and defense attorneys upon case outcomes.